Regularized Halfspace Depth for Functional Data: Numerical Studies

 We next examine the performance of the proposed outlier detection method based on the RHD.
 The evaluation metrics are chosen to be the proportion $p_c$ of correctly detected outliers and the proportion $p_f$ of falsely detected outliers \citep{SG11, AR14, DMSG20} averaged over 1000 Monte Carlo experiments.
 Again, only one type of outlier is added in the sample in each simulation scenario, and for brevity, we display only results for the same case $n=400$ as presented in \autoref{ssec_4_2}; see the Supplementary Materials for the complete results and details.
 We calculate $p_c$ and $p_f$ for different factors $f \in \{1.5, 2.0, 2.5, 3.0, 3.5\}$ for functional boxplots and for the univariate boxplot in our proposed outlier detection method, but we do not vary the factor $f=1.5$ in the method by \cite{NGH17} since it is set fixed in the R package \texttt{ddalpha}.

-In \autoref{figSim3ROC1out}, we present the results via the receiver operating characteristic (ROC) curve by drawing a scatterplot of $p_c$ versus $p_f$, where different points on a curve correspond to different factors $f$, and the color and shape of the dots in the lines indicate the outlier detection method used.
-First, for the magnitude outlier, our proposed method with smaller regularization parameter ($u=0.5$) performs very well and is comparable with the other existing methods.
+{ In Figures~\ref{figSim3ROC1out}-\ref{figSim3ROC_mixed_wrap}, we present the results via the receiver operating characteristic (ROC) curve by drawing a scatterplot of $p_c$ versus $p_f$, where different points on a curve correspond to different factors $f$, and the color and shape of the dots in the lines indicate the outlier detection method used.
+The truncation level is set to be $J=6$ and four quantile levels $u \in \{0.5, 0.7, 0.9, 0.95\}$ are considered for the proposed RHD, and MBD, ED, and NGH17 respectively stand for functional boxplots based on either MBD or ED and the method by \cite{NGH17}, where the latter uses the integrated depths of the first three orders.
+In these figures, closer to the upper-left corner indicates better performance. }

+{\autoref{figSim3ROC1out} shows the results when we only include one outlier of the types described in \autoref{figSimDesign}.} First, for the magnitude outlier, our proposed method with smaller regularization parameter ($u=0.5$) performs very well and is comparable with the other existing methods.
 Second, for the shape outliers, the functional boxplots with either MBD or ED and our outlier detection method with $u=0.5$ (the smallest regularization parameter) are powerless in detecting the outliers.
 In contrast, under larger regularization $u=0.9$ or $u=0.95$, our proposed method mostly outperforms all the others.
 If a larger quantile level such as $u=0.98$ is chosen, the correct detection rates $p_c$ of RHD-based method for non-differentiable outlier become higher and our method is competitive to the method by \cite{NGH17} in this setting; these additional results are given in the supplement.
 The method proposed by \cite{NGH17} performs well in terms of correct detection rates $p_c$ except for the jump and peak outliers, but the false detection rates $p_f$ are relatively high.
 In summary, our proposed outlier detection method with larger regularization parameters exhibits high $p_c$ and low $p_f$ for all types of shape outliers.